compute-io/iseven/README.md

 // returns [ 0, 1, 0, 1, 0 ]
 ```

-In the case of matrices, the function returns an indicator matrix with the same dimensions:
+In the case of matrices, the function returns an indicator matrix with the same dimensions as `x`:

 ```javascript
 var matrix = require( 'dstructs-matrix' ),